vippsas/vipps-partner/README.md

 2. Vipps completes customer control (KYC, PEP, AML, etc).
 3. Merchant keys are available for the merchant on [portal.vipps.no](https://portal.vipps.no), or sent directly to partner if [signup API](https://github.com/vippsas/vipps-signup-api) is implemented.

-## Partner keys

-**Note: This is new functionality currently being rolled out.**

-A partner may get API keys that also work for all the partner's merchants.
-This means that the partner does noe have to manage the API keys for every merchant: It is sufficient to use the partner's own API keys.

-The partner's API keys only work for merchants that are registered in Vipps as customers of that partner.

-Please note that partner keys are currently only available for eCom API.

 ## Questions?

 We're always happy to help with code or other questions you might have!